Welcome to the Haqq laboratory!

 University of Alberta

-The Haqq lab focuses on precision therapy for childhood obesity including the development and implementation of novel anti-obesity medications.
+The Haqq lab focuses on precision therapy for childhood obesity including the development and implementation of novel obesity medications.
 The lab is run by Dr. Andrea Haqq.
 She is a clinician scientist and pediatric endocrinologist who runs a genetic obesity and endocrine clinic serving western Canada, advocating for optimization of health care for children with severe obesity.
 Her research has two streams: 1) industry-funded clinical trials, and 2) investigator initiated research.

 1) novel 3D-optical scanning for measurement of body composition in adolescents,